Updated: Jul 9

 These are daunting tasks, but there have to be things we can do about this issue.
 Proposing society-wide reforms might be a little ambitious for this essay, but I can think of some things in the education world, which I know relatively well, that might help reduce the stress level of not only girls but boys as well.
 How about this:

-Alternative paths: Competition is global now, and there’s no going back.
+Break the monopoly of elite colleges: Competition is global now, and there’s no going back.
 We have more and more qualified people trying to get into schools with a fixed number of openings.
 Grade inflation and the dumbing down of standardized tests mean that lots of lots of people have stellar credentials.
 If nothing changes, this will only get worse.
 But we can change it.
 If we break the virtual monopoly that elite colleges have then we can solve a few problems at once.
-For example, microcredentials can yield educational results that are open to everyone, cheaper, and better evidence of actual skill.
+For example, microcredentials (short programs focused on a small and specific set of skills) can yield educational results that are open to everyone, cheaper, and better evidence of actual skill.

 Boys and Understress